Skip to content

 Hamburg’s HafenCity is the largest construction complex and inner-city development project in Europe.
 Besides the office and apartment buildings, you can linger in the many cafés and restaurants.

-And there is one more attraction such as Miniatur Wunderland.
-It is the largest model railway system in the world and definitely worth a visit.
+There is also one more attraction, Miniatur Wunderland.
+It is the most extensive model railway system in the world and worth a visit.

 The Elbphilmarmonie is also part of the HafenCity.